diamondStar35/access_hub/readme.md

 ## Application Settings

 Access Hub allows for extensive customization through its dedicated settings dialog.
 These preferences control various aspects of the application's general behavior as well as the specific functionalities of its integrated tools.
-All configurations are conveniently saved in a `settings.ini` file, located within your user-specific application data directory, ensuring your preferences persist across sessions.
-To access these options, you would typically look for a "Settings" or "Preferences" item, often found within the main application menu (such as under a "File" or "Edit" menu).
+All configurations are conveniently saved in a settings file, located within your user-specific application data directory, ensuring your preferences persist across sessions.
+To access these options: Press the alt key in the main interface to access the main app menu, Then down arrow to settings, Usually the first option in the menu.

 The settings are organized into logical categories for ease of use.
 Under "General Settings," you can tailor core application behaviors.
 For instance, you can decide whether closing the main window should minimize Access Hub to the system tray or exit the application entirely.
 You also have the option to automatically hide the main Access Hub window when you launch one of its individual tools, and you can enable or disable the automatic check for new application versions upon startup.

-Beyond these general options, "Tool-Specific Settings" provide fine-grained control over individual components.
+Tool-Specific Settings provide fine-grained control over individual components.
 For example, the Network Player's YouTube functionalities can be extensively customized: you can set default playback behaviors like fast forward/rewind intervals, preferred default volume, and your desired video playback quality.
 You can also define what action the player should take after a video finishes (e.g., close the player or replay the video), choose the update channel for the `yt-dlp` downloading engine, and configure comprehensive default download preferences, including the default type (Video or Audio), video quality for downloads, audio format (like MP3 or WAV) and quality for audio extractions, and a specific default directory for all your downloaded media.
 Similarly, for the ElevenLabs integration, this is where you would securely store your API key, which is essential for using its voice synthesis and management features.
 Many other tools within Access Hub may also offer configurable options in their respective settings categories, so exploring the Settings dialog is encouraged to fully tailor the application to your workflow and preferences.

 ## Contact me